-In HD or PR flows, it is common to synthesize parts of the design in an Out-of-Context (OOC) approach.
+In designs using Dynamic Function eXchange (DFX), it is common to synthesize parts of the design in an Out-of-Context (OOC) approach.
 When such a flow is used, some constraints can be specified for the OOC synthesis only.
 For example, clocks that propagate at the input boundary of the blocks must be defined when the blocks are synthesized OOC.
 These clocks are defined inside an OOC XDC file.